gengyuncong/Supercoiling/README.md

 We also compared the results from two different model schemes:

-4) explicit random walk versus biased random walk
+4) biased random walk versus unbiased (explicit) random walk

 For each of the four topics, we build a specific model, described by a specific set of species and reactions.
 The codes for simulating each system is stored in a separate subfolder under “/Codes4Simulation”.